XinxingZhang-Lab/ZhangLab/Resources/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Resources

-:Here are some useful links that will help you get started on your *C. elegans* journey!:
+## Here are some useful links that will help you get started on your *C. elegans* journey!

 **[WormBase](https://wormbase.org//#012-34-5)**
  | The central repository for the genetics and genomics of *C. elegans*